komiklol/Patricks-Code-Snippets/README.md

 ---

 #### Note:
-All Code in this Repository is written by me in either private Time or in my Apprenticeship.
+All code in this repository is written by me in either free Time or in my apprenticeship.
 If you have any questions or suggestions, feel free to [contact me](mailto:patrick.beyer.2002@outlook.de).
 I'm always open to feedback and new ideas.

 ---